 The Tea Tree is most famous for its essential oil, which is extracted from the leaves by steam distillation and marketed as Tea Tree Oil.
 This oil has anti-fungal and antibiotic properties and has a long history of use in aromatherapy.
 The native Australians used the therapeutic oil of this tree for a wide range of topical applications, including crushing the leaves to use as rubbing mediums and bathing in water that had collected under the trees.

 In 1922, a paper was published in Australia about its wide-ranging antibacterial and antifungal activity.
 During World War II, Tea Tree Oil was in such short supply that all available stocks were used to treat infections in soldiers' war wounds.
 However, after the war, it was deemed necessary to find a cheaper, more readily available antimicrobial alternative, leading to a decline in the Tea Tree Oil industry.

-Only in the 1990s, a scientific research team lead by Professor Tom Riley at the University of Western Australia, continued to promote the effectiveness of this ancient and valuable oil.
-Melaleuca oil was found to be invaluable as a topical disinfectant for treating a staphylococcus strain that had evolved to beat most of the synthesized antibacterial medicines (antibiotics) available from orthodox medicine.
-Tea tree oil has been used as complementary therapy in surgery, burn care, and dental care.
-Numerous body care products are available, including soap, shampoo, toothpaste, lip balm, topical cream, and essential oil.
+In the 1990s, a scientific research team at the University of Western Australia conducted further studies on the effectiveness of Tea Tree Oil.
+They found that it was invaluable as a topical disinfectant for treating a strain of staphylococcus that had evolved to resist many synthesized antibacterial medicines.
+Tea Tree Oil has been used as a complementary therapy in surgery, burn care, and dental care, and is also used in a variety of body care products, including soap, shampoo, toothpaste, lip balm, topical cream, and essential oil.